microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 .. code-block:: sh

    |-- ~/.source_folder_root
-       |-- epoch_#                    # folders to restore data of each epoch
+       |-- epoch_#                    # folders to restore data of
+                                        each epoch
        |   |--{instance}_info.csv     # attributes of current epoch.
-Instance could be port, vessel or station
+                                        Instance could be port,
+                                        vessel or station
-       |-- manifest.yml               # record basic info like scenario name, epoch\_num, index\_name\_mapping file name.
+       |-- manifest.yml               # record basic info like
+                                        scenario name, epoch\_num,
+                                        index\_name\_mapping file name.
-       |-- index\_name\_mapping file  # record the relationship between an index and its name. type of this file varied between scenario.
+       |-- index\_name\_mapping file  # record the relationship between
+                                        an index and its name.
+                                        Type of this file varied
+                                        between scenarios.
-       |-- {instance}_summary.csv     # instance could be port, vessel or station. more detailed files, which will be used directly by the visualization tool.generated after data processing.
+       |-- {instance}_summary.csv     # instance could be port,
+                                        vessel or station.
+                                        more detailed files,
+                                        which will be used directly
+                                        by the visualization tool.
+                                        Generated after data processing.